weakish/docs-en/views/leanengine_plan.md

 Go to your app's [Dashboard > LeanEngine > Resources](https://console.leancloud.app/cloud.html?appid={{appid}}#/leannode) and click on the **Change** button in the **Instance quota** section, then choose the quota you want.

-If you are ugrading to standard mode from trial mode, you also need to choose the number of standard instances to purphase.
+If you are upgrading to the standard mode from the trial mode, you also need to choose the number of standard instances.

 ### Creating and Deleting Instances